top of page

 How do you tear a meniscus?

 Meniscus tears are very common.
 They can occur after a specific injury or sometimes, more commonly, they occur without an obvious cause.
-When there is no obvious cause, the tear can be a sign of early wear or degeneration in the knee
+When there is no obvious cause, the tear can be a sign of early wear or degeneration in the knee.

-Meniscus cartilage
+Knee Meniscus

 bottom of page